 This is a guest post from the adventurous Sarah over at Coffee With a Slice of Life.
-We’re stoked that she wanted to share with us what it’s like being a Divemaster and living in paradise…check out this article and hopefully get inspired!
+We’re stoked that she wanted to share with us what it’s like being a Divemaster and living in paradise.
+This is definitely one of the best travel jobs we can think of.
+Check out this article and hopefully get inspired!

 I had pieced together my dream job/situation while backpacking through Latin America last year.
 Every spine tingling moment, every experience that took my breath away, every thought of “I wish I could stay here forever” played a part in the final draft of what it was I REALLY wanted to do.